nus-cs2103-AY2021S2/ip/docs/README.md

 Example of usage:

-The program automatically maintains the sorted propoerty whenever you add an event to the list.
+The program automatically maintains the sorted property whenever you add a task to the list.
 No input needed.

 Expected outcome: